Know before you go

 We remove bracken from the open heath to prevent it smothering the heather.
 Nutrients from fallen leaf litter enrich the soil and encourage the growth of rough grasses which outcompetes the heather, so we thin out the trees and strip back the turf to create bare ground where heather seedlings can flourish.

 The northwest corner of the reserve supports a small area of acidic mire and ponds, where the water table reaches the surface above the impermeable Ampthill clay.
 Marsh violet and willow carr gently shade the water.
 The open heath provides a home to lizards and to insects such as solitary bees and wasps.
 Woodland towards the north of the site grows over gently undulating ground, with beech and lime in addition to the birch and oak.
 Nesting birds take advantage of the protection of the spiky gorse, which gives off its distinctive coconut smell in summer.
-We have some work parties at Cooper’s Hill; see our website for details.
+We run weekly volunteer work parties at Cooper’s Hill.

 We are surveying visitors to this nature reserve to inform our future management of the reserve and develop our community engagement strategy.
 Please complete the survey after your visit: